grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "I had the same thought."
 Said Shakes.
 "But I didn't want to put my fucking nose into your business, just as I wouldn't want you askin' about mine.
 But since yer asking Hemi..."

 "It does seem odd.
-We're just a transport."
+We're just a cargo sub."
 Percy said, looking steadily at Shakes.
 "We're always being harassed by various Authorities in general-like ways.
-But who among them has the inclination to _pursue_ a transport sub?
+But who among them has the inclination to _pursue_ a cargo sub?
 We're small potatoes by any measure you care to put to it.
 They have wars to fight and borders to defend up there.
 They spend their concentrated long-term resources on their never-ending fucking conflicts with each other.
 Harassing commerce too much is bad for, well, fucking business."

 "And we are the commerce."
 Said Shakes.